GeraldRyan/GeraldRyan/README.md

 - 🌱 I’m currently learning ...

 React, Python and C. Love that low level code.
+Differential Equations for the fun of it.

 - 👯 I’m looking to collaborate on ...